naimnayak/simple_weather/README.md

    Get dependencies - Run the following command: flutter pub get.

 5. Run the app:
    a.
-Run the app from the IDE terminal - Run the command: flutter run
+Run the app from the IDE terminal - Run the command: flutter run,
        Then choose your emulator.
    b.
 Run the app directly using the run button from the IDE, but first launch your emulator.